Hardening your server security with Fail2Ban

 Fail2Ban uses the concept of

-jails to monitor specific services like nginx, ssh, apache and so on.
+jails to monitor specific services like nginx, ssh, apache and even your custom application logs like Node.js or Java apps.
 Each jail specifies a configuration for a specific application or service running on your server.
 By default, the

 sshd jail is active.